 Have you taken your baby camping?
-I was an avid tent camper my whole adult life before having kids and I heard stories about my grandma taking my dad at 6-weeks-old.
-So, naturally, when my first was born I had visions of taking him camping all the time and it wouldn’t be a big deal!
+I was an avid tent camper my whole adult life before having kids, and I heard stories about my grandma taking my dad at 6-weeks-old.
+So, naturally, when my first was born I had visions of taking him camping all the time, no big deal.
 Boy was I wrong!

-The amount of work and overwhelm that went into our first camping trip with a baby (which didn’t happen until my son was 10 months old) was more than I had imagined.
+The amount of work that went into our first camping trip with a baby (which didn’t happen until my son was 10 months old) was more than I had imagined.
+Overwhelming, to be honest!

-Fast forward 2.5 years later from that first trip and I have learned a few things about camping with my now two littles–the fun, organized, and easy way!
+Fast forward 2.5 years later from that first trip and I have learned a few things about camping with my now two littles.
+I want to share what I’ve learned about bringing a baby camping—the fun, organized, and easy way!

 8 Tips for Camping with Babies

-- Also on the sleep front, bring all the things that are familiar!
-Their lovey and/or blanket, books to read before bed, even a battery operated white noise machine is great (there tends to be a fair amount of noise in campgrounds from 7 pm–midnight from campfires and chatting.
+Also on the sleep front, bring all the things that are familiar!
+Their lovey and/or blanket, books to read before bed, even a battery-operated white noise machine is great.
+Depending on where you are, there can be a fair amount of noise in campgrounds from 7 pm–midnight from campfires and chatting.

-- Depending on where you are located and the time of year, bring warm sleepsuits for your littles.
-Even preschoolers don’t stay in a sleeping bag well and babies definitely need something warm to wear over PJs at night.
-This one was perfect for Texas in November for my 1-year-old!
+Depending on where you’re located and the time of year, bring warm sleepsuits for your littles.
+Even preschoolers don’t stay in their sleeping bags very well.
+Babies definitely need something warm to wear over PJs at night.
+This warm baby sleep sack was perfect for Texas in November for my 1-year-old.
 For toddlers and preschoolers who use a regular sleeping bag, here’s a quick hack so they don’t scoot too far down: put a hair tie around the bottom below where their feet land, so it fits them just right.

-- We don’t own this (yet), but our neighbors on our last camping trip had this gazebo and I thought it was a GREAT idea for a safe play space while you’re making dinner, starting the fire, etc. if you have kids under 2.
+We don’t own this (yet), but our neighbors on our last camping trip had this gazebo, and I thought it was a GREAT idea for a safe play space for kids under 2 while you’re making dinner, starting the fire, etc.

-- Pack extra clothes!
 Let your kiddos play in the dirt and make all the outdoor eating messes they need.
-Simple clothes, with lots of layers for spending all day and all night outside, is key.
+Simple clothes with lots of layers for spending all day and all night outside is key.
 But also, playing all morning in last night’s PJs is totally acceptable!

-- Do a trial run that isn’t too far from home, in case you forget something crucial and/or have to come home early on this first attempt.
+On your first attempt at camping with babies and littles, do a trial run that isn’t too far from home, in case you forget something crucial and/or have to come home early.